thecallmeBilalAshiq/WebcamAccess_withoutPermission/README.md

    cd my-flask-app
 Set up the virtual environment (optional but recommended):

-For Windows:
+# For Windows:
 bash
-Copy code
 python -m venv venv
 venv\Scripts\activate

-For macOS/Linux:
+# For macOS/Linux:
 bash
-Copy code
 python3 -m venv venv
 source venv/bin/activate

-Install dependencies:
+# Install dependencies:
 Run the following command to install all required libraries:

 bash
-Copy code
 pip install -r req.txt

-Configure Dropbox API Token:
+# Configure Dropbox API Token:
 Create a .env file in the root directory.
 Add your Dropbox access token to the file:

-plaintext
-Copy code
 DROPBOX_ACCESS_TOKEN=your_actual_access_token
 Important: Never share your .env file publicly or commit it to GitHub!

-Run the Flask app:
+# Run the Flask app:
 To start the Flask application:

 bash
-Copy code
 python app.py

-The server will run on http://127.0.0.1:5000/.
+- The server will run on http://127.0.0.1:5000/.

-🎬 How It Works
+# 🎬 How It Works

-Start Recording: Once you visit the page, the video starts recording for 10 seconds.
+- Start Recording: Once you visit the page, the video starts recording for 10 seconds.

-Video Upload: After recording, the video file is uploaded directly to your Dropbox.
+- Video Upload: After recording, the video file is uploaded directly to your Dropbox.

-Done!
+- Done!
 The video is now saved in your Dropbox account.

-🎥 Preview
+# 🎥 Preview

-📁 Project Structure
+# 📁 Project Structure
 Here's a simple breakdown of the project files:

 plaintext